ESanchezLozano/GANnotation/README.md

 Release v1 (Nov.
 2018): Demo showing the performance of our GANnotation

+NOTE: The re-training of the StarGAN using the triple consistency loss can be found [here](https://github.com/ESanchezLozano/stargan)

 Release v2 will follow soon with the training code

 ## Requirements